zainternational/pmsusermanual/docs/operations/reports/guest-information.md

 ## See also

-- [Individual Profiles](/docs/operations/profiles/individual-profile) — Where guest profile data is stored and edited.
+- [Individual Profiles](/operations/profiles/individual-profile) — Where guest profile data is stored and edited.
-- [Reservations](/docs/operations/reservations/overview) — Source of stay and reservation data.
+- [Reservations](/operations/reservations/overview) — Source of stay and reservation data.
+- [Guest Record Report](/operations/reports/guest-record) — Per-profile stay history and revenue statistics.
+- [Repeated Guest Report](/operations/reports/repeated-guest) — Guests with multiple stays and revenue summary.
+- [Guest Birthday Report](/operations/reports/guest-birthday) — Guests with birthdays in a selected date range.
-- [Reports Overview](/docs/operations/reports/overview) — How to run and export reports.
+- [Reports Overview](/operations/reports/overview) — How to run and export reports.